vietbuiminh/force-academic-mk/_pages/research_PlowIceAge.md

   #  - label: "Get started"
   #    url: "/test/"
   caption: Mississippi River in Autumn
-excerpt: In the Upper Mississippi River Valley, how does the increase in erosion rate triggered by Euro-American agriculture compare to erosion rates during deglaciation?
+excerpt: How do erosion rates triggered by deglaciation compare to erosion rates caused by Euro-American agriculture?

 # Includes author profile in sidebar
 author: Shanti Penprase